Cicero: Catilinarian conspiracy

-Most famously – in part because of his own publicity – he thwarted a conspiracy led by Lucius Sergius Catilina to overthrow the Roman Republic with the help of foreign armed forces.
-Cicero procured a senatus consultum ultimum (a recommendation from the senate attempting to legitimise the use of force) and drove Catiline from the city with four vehement speeches (the Catilinarian orations), which remain outstanding examples of his rhetorical style.
+Most famously, in part because of his own publicity, Cicero thwarted a conspiracy led by Lucius Sergius Catilina to overthrow the Roman Republic with the help of foreign armed forces.
+He procured a senatus consultum ultimum (a recommendation from the Senate attempting to legitimize the use of force), and drove Catiline from the city with four vehement speeches (the Catilinarian orations), which remain outstanding examples of his rhetorical style.
 The Orations listed Catiline and his followers' debaucheries, and denounced Catiline's senatorial sympathizers as roguish and dissolute debtors clinging to Catiline as a final and desperate hope.
 Cicero demanded that Catiline and his followers leave the city.
-At the conclusion of Cicero's first speech (which was made in the Temple of Jupiter Stator), Catiline hurriedly left the Senate.
+At the conclusion of Cicero's first speech, which was made in the Temple of Jupiter Stator), Catiline hurriedly left the Senate.
 In his following speeches, Cicero did not directly address Catiline.
 He delivered the second and third orations before the people, and the last one again before the Senate.
 By these speeches, Cicero wanted to prepare the Senate for the worst possible case; he also delivered more evidence, against Catiline.

 Catiline fled and left behind his followers to start the revolution from within while he himself assaulted the city with an army of "moral and financial bankrupts, or of honest fanatics and adventurers".
-It is alleged that Catiline had attempted to involve the Allobroges, a tribe of Transalpine Gaul, in their plot, but Cicero, working with the Gauls, was able to seize letters that incriminated the five conspirators and forced them to confess in front of the Senate.
+It is alleged that Catiline had attempted to involve the Allobroges, a tribe of Transalpine Gaul, in their plot but Cicero, working with the Gauls, was able to seize letters that incriminated the five conspirators and forced them to confess in front of the Senate.
 The senate then deliberated upon the conspirators' punishment.
-As it was the dominant advisory body to the various legislative assemblies rather than a judicial body, there were limits to its power; however, martial law was in effect, and it was feared that simple house arrest or exile – the standard options – would not remove the threat to the state.
-At first Decimus Junius Silanus spoke for the "extreme penalty"; but during the debate many were swayed by Julius Caesar, who decried the precedent it would set and argued in favor of life imprisonment in various Italian towns.
-Cato the Younger then rose in defense of the death penalty and the Senate finally agreed on the matter, and came down in support of the death penalty.
+As it was the dominant advisory body to the various legislative assemblies rather than a judicial body, there were limits to its power; however, martial law was in effect, and it was feared that simple house arrest or exile—the standard options—not remove the threat to the state.
+At first, Decimus Junius Silanus spoke for the "extreme penalty"; however, during the debate, many were swayed by Julius Caesar, who decried the precedent it would set and argued in favour of life imprisonment in various Italian towns.
+Cato the Younger then rose in defence of the death penalty and the Senate finally agreed on the matter, and came down in support of the death penalty.
 Cicero had the conspirators taken to the Tullianum, the notorious Roman prison, where they were strangled.
 Cicero himself accompanied the former consul Publius Cornelius Lentulus Sura, one of the conspirators, to the Tullianum.